No cash, check, or cards are accepted on site. Make a reservations three days in advance or use the mobile app below.

 Three Bears Recreation Site is available for walk-in tent camping on for reservations and first-come, first-served basis.
 Situated in a picturesque grove of western red cedar 4 miles south of Glen Avon Bridge, the site has 15 tent campsites, each equipped with a tent pad, metal fire ring, BBQ grill, and picnic table.
 The campground also has vault toilets and access to a beautiful cobble beach and swimming hole.

 Amenities includes a vault restroom, individual campsites with picnic tables, BBQ grill, and a metal fire ring.
 There are two parking spots for each campsite located in the central parking lot.
-There is a central handpump for potable water.
+There is a central handpump for potable water off-site at Cedar Grove campground 1 mile east of Three Bears.
 There is no firewood at the site or firewood collection allowed, please bring your own firewood if you wish to have a fire.

 Vehicle parking is centralized, campsite access is walk-in and distance from parking area varies.